-The Education Associate of Applied Science degree provides students affiliated with the military with an understanding of the fundamental principles and techniques of learner-centric instruction.
-Emphasis is on the skills used in training students in military subjects such as intelligence, electronics, and unmanned aerial systems.
+The Education Associate of Applied Science degree gives students affiliated with the military an understanding of the fundamental principles and techniques of learner-centric instruction.
+Emphasis is on the skills needed for training students in military subjects such as intelligence, electronics, and unmanned aerial systems.

 THE EDUCATION ASSOCIATE OF APPLIED SCIENCE DEGREE IS RUN THROUGH THE MOS CREDENTIALING PROGRAM ON FORT HUACHUCA AND DOES NOT FOLLOW STANDARD SEMESTER SCHEDULING.
+Learning Outcomes